RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

 | `PotentialRef`                              | `res_current` _(Always zero for a successful load flow)_                                                                                                |

 &#8270;: `res_flexible_powers` is only available for flexible loads (`PowerLoad`s with `flexible_params`).
 You'll see
-an example on the usage of flexible loads in the _Flexible Loads_ section.
+an example on the usage of flexible loads in the _Flexible Loads_ page.

 ### Getting results per object